SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent-10-18-0-445-added-ignoring-source-port-property.md

 version: 10.18.0.445
 ---

-The Lwm2m Agent can now be configured to ignore packets from specific source ports.
-By default, several popular UDP protocols ports are blocked.
+The LWM2M agent can now be configured to ignore packets from specific source ports.
+By default, several popular UDP protocol ports are blocked.